giekaton/php-metamask-user-login/README.md

 <br>
 ### Quick launch

 To launch the demo app provided in this repository, first download all files.
-Then put them in your remote or local PHP + MySQL server's public html directory.
-Create an empty mysql database, edit credentials in `server/config.php` and then open `create_db_table.php` in your browser.
-Then open `index.html`.
+Then navigate to root directory and run:

+`docker-compose up`

+This will download the appropriate images and build an environment in docker.

+Finally, open `http://localhost:8000/server/create_db_table.php` in your browser to build the database table.
+Then open `http://localhost:8000/index.html` to test the app.

+This also includes phpMyAdmin for quick viewing of the table used by the app.
 <br>
 <br>
 ### Issues